apostrophecms/import-export/README.md

 ## Importing documents from another locale

-Exported documents maintain their locale settings.
-If the locale during import differs from the export locale, and only one locale is configured in the `@apostrophecms/i18n` module, the documents will be automatically rewritten to align with the new import locale.
+Regardless of the original locale, imported documents are imported into the current locale.
+You will be prompted to confirm if the locale is different and you do not have, or are not opting to use, the automatic translation module.

-If multiple locales are set up, the user will be prompted to choose between canceling the import or proceeding with it.
+If multiple locales are set up, the user will be prompted to choose between canceling the import or proceeding with it, unless the user has elected to translate the content.

 ![Screenshot highlighting the confirm modal letting the user choose between aborting on continuing the import when the docs locale is different from the site one.](https://static.apostrophecms.com/apostrophecms/import-export/images/different-locale-modal.png)